 “El Scorcho” is a song by the American alternative rock band Weezer.
 It is the first single from the band’s second album, Pinkerton, released in 1996.
 The music video features the band playing in an old ballroom in Los Angeles, surrounded by light fixtures of diverse origin, flashing in time to the music.

 Sam’s Town is the second studio album by American rock band the Killers.
-It was released on September 27, 2006, by Island Records.
-Regarding the album, frontman Brandon Flowers noted that he “wanted to create an album that captured, chronologically, everything important that got me to where I am today”.
+It was released on September 27, 2006, by and Records.
+Regarding the album, frontman andon Flowers noted that he “wanted to create an album that captured, chronologically, everything important that got me to where I am today”.